25-Year-Old Safety – Baltimore Ravens

 Will Hill Contract Information:

-Signed by the Ravens in April of 2015.
+Signed a two-year extension with the Ravens in August of 2015.
+His contract runs through 2017.

 To instantly reveal our fantasy analysis of every player – including Will Hill – simply subscribe now.